biotinker/viam-i2c-display/README.md

 ### WriteString(x, y, text)

 Will write the given text starting at the given location.
-(0,0) will start on the left side of the screen, centered vertically.
+(0,0) will start on the left side of the screen, near the bottom.
 Will wrap, but will not linebreak for you.

 ### DisplayBytes(bytes)